Echo Bridge: Description

 The bridge crosses over Hemlock Gorge where the Charles River passes over the fall line in Newton Upper Falls.
 There are still old mill buildings in view from the bridge, but most of the gorge remains naturally overgrown with hemlocks.
 The bridge has two viewing locations, the pedestrian walk on top of the bridge and a platform underneath where visitors can hear the eponymous echoes.
 Views include white water, a waterfall and the hemlock-lined gorge.
 The 23 acre Hemlock Gorge Reservation including the gorge is maintained by the Massachusetts Department of Conservation and Recreation.
 The bridge is located just off Route 9 where it crosses Route 128.
 Despite being in the midst of a tangle of highways, the river itself is tree-lined and natural.

 The bridge is 500 ft long, and consists of a series of seven arches.
 The longest of these, that crosses the Charles, has a span of 137 ft, and is a segmented arch with a radius of 69 ft and a crown of 51 ft.
 Five of the arches span 37 ft, while that spanning Ellis Street is 28 ft.
 At its crown the bridge is approximately 70 ft above the river.
 The bridge's foundations are made of solid granite resting on bedrock.

 In 1889, the cover of Moses King's King's Handbook of Newton, Massachusetts by Moses Forster Sweetser featured a wood cut engraving of the bridge on the cover as well as on the inside title page and a page which describes the bridge.
 It reads:

 The next description is of the echo that can be made from the enrailed platform below the bridge.

-The favourite word to hurl at the arch is July, and the serious charge of lie-, lie-, lie, is thrown back as vigorously and almost as frequently as if the bridge were a political newspaper in campaign time.
-The human voice on a still day, is rapidly re-echoed 18 times from beneath this arch, and a pistol-shot gives 25 repititions.
+The favorite word to hurl at the arch is July, and the serious charge of lie — lie — lie is thrown back as vigorously and almost as frequently as if the bridge were a political newspaper in campaign time.
+The human voice, on a still day, is rapidly re-echoed 18 times from beneath this arch, and a pistol-shot gives 25 repetitions.

 The bridge was closed to the public for much of 2006 to permit repairs of the railings, which were decaying and which do not meet modern safety codes.
 Because of the cost of rebuilding the historic railings, chain link fencing was installed on each side, allowing the bridge to be reopened.
 This fencing was later replaced by a set of modern railings inside the historic railings.
 Efforts are underway to secure funding to reconstruct the historic railings.